statneutrino/airbnb-newyork-rents/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+# End-to-end ML Pipeline for Short-Term Rental Prices in NYC
-You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
-You need to estimate the typical price for a given property based on the price of similar properties.
-Your company receives new data in bulk every week.
-The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.
+This github repository is the final outcome for a project that I undertook at Udacity.
+I wrote a Machine Learning Pipeline to solve the following problem: a property management company is renting rooms and properties in New York for short periods on various rental platforms.

+They need to estimate the typical price for a given property based on the price of similar properties.
+The company receives new data in bulk every week, so the model needs to be retrained with the same cadence, necessitating a reusable pipeline.

-In this project you will build such a pipeline.
+This solution is an *end-to-end* pipeline covering data fetching, validation, segregation, train and validation, test, and release.
+I have run the model on an initial data sample, re-run it on a new data sample simulating a new data delivery, and it can be reran on new data in production.

+# Experiment tracking using Weights & Biases
+I have used [Weights & Biases](https://wandb.ai/site) for tracking for artifacts, experiments and hyperparameters for this project.
+I have made my W&B project public and can be found [here](https://wandb.ai/statneutrino/nyc_airbnb)

 ## Table of contents